cloudandrain/TeachingDemos/Security/100-APIReqSigning/README.md

 pip install requests
 pip install python-decouple

+## 2. Create an IAM user with policy `AmazonEC2ReadOnlyAccess`.
+From there, create an access keys
-## 2. Establish env variable file.
-For demo only, input your keys
+## 3. Create file to store environment variables.
+For demo only, input your keys into this file
 vi .env

 ````